geshan/geshan.github.com/posts/2018-10-12-dont-code-your-microservice-like-a-monolith.md

 ## Design patterns might be a baggage

 I am not saying that you don't need to learn about [software design patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
 You should know about SOLID, law of Demeter, factory pattern, strategy pattern, singleton, adapter pattern etc. Well, most of these make sense if you do object-oriented programming right?
-What if you write a microservice in Node JS that is 1k lines of code spread across ~7 files.
+What if you write a [Node.js microservice](/blog/2020/11/nodejs-microservices/) that is 1k lines of code spread across ~7 files.
 It does one small slice of the business function.
 All these patterns become nice to know stuff at that point.

 Design Patterns are relevant for a code base that is already big and in the next 6-12 months is going to be bigger, your usual monolith.
 They can turn out to be "extra baggage" for a service that is 100s of lines of code now and will become 1000s of lines of code in the next 6-12 months.
 We never foresee it to be bigger than that because to do that other part we will have another microservice.
 So keep your microservice code fat free and well tested.